getcarina/getcarina.com/_troubleshooting/2016-02-09-run-container-using-custom-image.md

     Docker uses the image name to determine from which registry the image should be pulled.
-    For example, if the image name is `127.0.0.1:5000/myuser/myimage`, then each segment in the cluster pulls the image from your private registry.
+    For example, if the image name is `127.0.0.1:5000/myuser/myimage`, then each node in the cluster pulls the image from your private registry.

 1. Run a container using the custom image.